 The Board Members and Executive Directors are also directors of the parent Connexus Housing Limited.
 The Directors of the Group are defined as the Chief Executive and any other person who is a member of the Executive Management Team, or its equivalent.

-Executive and Board pay is disclosed in the Group Accounts.
-Connexus Housing One pays towards these Directors as part of its overhead recharges.
+Excluding Interims employed during the year, there are 2 Executive Directors remunerated by Connexus Housing Two Ltd all of whom accrue benefits under either the SHPS or the WCCPF pension scheme.
+Director charges are apportioned across the group as part of its overhead recharges.